EduardoZepeda/coffee-bytes-hugo/content/posts/resena-de-django-for-professionals/index.en.md

 ## A bit of modern Django for professionals

-This book is updated to Django 3.0, the most modern version of Django at the time of writing.
+This book is constantly being updated to the most modern version of Django at the time of writing.
 Django for professionals will present the topics covered from the development of a bookstore project.
 The development of this application will be done using the following technologies; Docker, to standardize the development environments; Git, for version control; Stripe, for payments; Postgres, for the database; and Heroku; to perform the deployment.

 One feature of the book that I would like to highlight is the writing of tests of the progress made throughout each chapter, this is something that I have seen **in few books** and that I believe should **become the norm** in all programming books.
 If you are unaware of the purpose of the tests or consider them unnecessary, give me a chance to try to convince you otherwise in my post on [Python unnitest and testing](/unittest-python-valen-la-pena-los-tests-en-python/).

 ## My opinion about Django for Professionals

 Regarding the content, it seems to me that it lacks a little more depth in the deploy and take into account other options, apart from Heroku.
-He also does not mention Django Rest Framework or Graphene, although this could be because they are covered in his other book: Django for APIS.
+It also does not mention Django Rest Framework or Graphene, although this could be because they are covered in his other book: Django for APIS.
 I feel that, for a Django book for professionals, it does not go deep enough into the framework.

 If you are looking for a book that delves into Django in depth at the code level, this is not your book, try [The definitive guide to Django](/the-definitive-guide-to-django/) (even though it is outdated).
 Instead, if you are looking for a more focused approach to rapid application development and deployment, this is probably the book you need to read.